polterguy/phosphorusfive/plugins/p5.web/README.md

 A widget can also have dynamically declared Active Events associated with it.
 These are Active Events which are accessible, for any context within your page - But only as long as the widget is existing on your page.
 This feature allows you to declare dynamically created Active Events, which only exists, as long as your widget exist.
-Which again makes it easier for your separate parts of your page, to communicate with other parts of your page, and create a more "object oriented feel" to your widgets.
+Which again makes it easier for your separate parts of your page, to communicate with other parts of your page, and create a more _"object oriented feel"_ to your widgets.
 Consider this code.

 ```
 create-widget
-  position:0
   events
     my-namespace.foo-event
-      sys42.windows.confirm
-        header:Howdy foo world
-        body:Watch the other label as you click OK!
-        .onok
-          set-widget-property:the-other-guy
-            innerValue:The other guy was clicked!
+      micro.windows.info:Foo event raised
   widgets
-    literal:the-other-guy
-      innerValue:Initial value!
     literal
       innerValue:Click me!
       onclick